MaksimRudnev/annotated/README.md

 Install via `devtools::install_github("maksimrudnev/annotated")`.

-## instructions
+## How to use

 ### For instructors:

 1. Use interactive `create_annotation()` to quickly create annotations with an expemplary call to a function.
-It will save the result to an annotation file.
+It will save the result to an annotation file or provide html file woth all the annotations added to this example.
 2. You can edit the annotation file by hand, as is is a source R script.

 ### For students: